hano/brumm/README.md

 # Brumm
-Brumm is a commandline game for node.js.
+Brumm is a command line game for node.js.

 ![Brumm in action](brumm.png)